SoftPerfect Network Scanner

 Command line switches

-You can use the following switches as netscan.exe /switch1 /switch2 ... switchN.
+You can use the following switches as netscan.exe /switch1 /switch2 ... /switchN

-/auto:filename.[txt|htm|xml|csv|json|db] runs scan with global settings and exports the results to a file, i.e. /auto:"c:\desktop\result.txt".
+/auto:filename.[txt|htm|xml|csv|json|db] runs a scan with global settings and exports the results to a file.
+Example: /auto:"c:\desktop\result.txt".
 Specify a corresponding extension to produce a file of that type.
 For example:

 netscan.exe /hide /auto:"c:\desktop\result.txt"